Steve Silberman

-Steve Silberman is an American writer for Wired magazine and has been an editor and contributor there for 14 years.
+Stephen Louis Silberman (December 23, 1957 – August 29, 2024) was an American writer for Wired magazine and was an editor and contributor there for more than two decades.
 In 2010, Silberman was awarded the AAAS "Kavli Science Journalism Award for Magazine Writing."
-His featured article, known as "The Placebo Problem" discussed the impact of placebos on the pharmaceutical industry.
+His featured article, known as "The Placebo Problem", discussed the impact of placebos on the pharmaceutical industry.

 Silberman's 2015 book Neurotribes, which discusses the autism rights and neurodiversity movements, was awarded the Samuel Johnson Prize.
 Additionally, Silberman's Wired article "The Geek Syndrome", which focused on autism in Silicon Valley, has been referenced by many sources and has been described as a culturally significant article for the autism community.

 Silberman's Twitter account made Time magazine's list of the best Twitter feeds for the year 2011.

-Personal life
+In 2016, he gave the keynote address at the United Nations on World Autism Awareness Day.

+Biography

+Silberman was born on December 23, 1957 in Ithaca, New York, the son of Donald and Leslie (née Hantman) Silberman, both English professors at Jersey City State College.
+He grew up in a Jewish family and described the Passover haggadah as being a "major influence" on his writing style.
+Silberman said that his parents were communists.

-Silberman studied psychology at Oberlin College in Oberlin, Ohio, then received a master's degree in English literature from Berkeley, where his thesis advisor was Thom Gunn.
+He studied psychology at Oberlin College in Oberlin, Ohio, then received a master's degree in English literature from Berkeley, where his thesis advisor was Thom Gunn.

+Silberman would later write about the Grateful Dead.
+He attended his first concert Grateful Dead concert in 1973 at Summer Jam at Watkins Glen.
 Silberman moved to San Francisco in 1979, drawn by three factors: so that he could live "a gay life without fear"; because of the music of Crosby, Stills and Nash, the Grateful Dead, and others; and so he could be near the San Francisco Zen Center.
-He was friends with the musician David Crosby with whom he hosted a podcast.
+He was friends with the musician David Crosby, with whom he hosted a podcast.

 Silberman studied with Allen Ginsberg at Naropa University in 1977.
 After Silberman interviewed Ginsberg for Whole Earth Review in 1987 the two became friends and Ginsberg invited Silberman to be his teaching assistant the next term at Naropa University.
-The Beat Generation is a regular subject in Silberman's writings.
-Silberman lives with his husband Keith, a high-school science teacher, to whom he has been married since 2003.
+The Beat Generation was a regular subject in Silberman's writings and he considered poet Philip Whalen to be a hero.
+Silberman lived with his husband Keith Karraker, a high-school science teacher, to whom he had been married since 2003.

+In 2019, Silberman started working on a new book, titled The Taste of Salt.
+According to Silberman the book was going to detail "the human stories behind one of the most impressive, but little-known, medical successes of our time: the transformation of cystic fibrosis from an inevitably fatal childhood disease to a chronic and manageable condition of adulthood."

+Silberman died on August 29, 2024 at his home in San Francisco, from a suspected heart attack.
+He was 66.